To create a plot using a continuous scale in ggplot2, you need to define a continuous variable as the aesthetic for the x or y-axis.

 Solution 2: Use the as.factor() function

-To fix the error, use the as.factor() function and convert the variable “y” to a factor before plotting it.
+To fix the error, another approach is to use the as.factor() function and convert the variable “y” to a factor before plotting it.

 The as.factor() is a built-in R function that converts an R object like a vector or a data frame column from numeric to factor.